keyurr2/face-detection/README.md

 1. Detect multiple faces using HOG + SVM method in real time as well as from image
 2. Detect multiple faces using CNN method in real time as well as from image
 3. Result comparison
+4. Face detection with deep learning models supported in CV2

 The comparison of two different face detectors are as follows :